The next VSecM Contributor Sync will be on…

 Conclusion

-This tutorial demonstrated how you can encrypt a secret value and register the encrypted value to VSecM Safe instead of the plain text secret.
+This use case demonstrated how you can encrypt a secret value and register the encrypted value to VSecM Safe instead of the plain text secret.
 This technique provides and added layer of protection, and also allows you to safe the secret anywhere you like including source control systems.